 - Flip the dough 180° and fold the new top down to the middle again, slightly overlapping the first fold (upper right image, below)

 - Using your left-hand place your thumb horizontally with the middle seam and, using your fingers on the left hand, pick up and curl the top edge of the dough up and over your thumb.
 At each curl, use your right palm to seal this curl to the middle of the dough.
-Work your way from the right side of the dough all the way to the left.
+Work your way from the right side of the dough to the left.
 Note that your right hand is only sealing the dough with the palm, it does nothing else (lower left image, below)

-- Using one hand, start rolling the dough away and toward your body in the middle, then transition to two hands and roll the dough back and forth as evenly as possible until the desired length is achieved.
-Note that during this rolling it’s best to keep your fingertips and palms in contact with the bench at all times
+- Using one hand, roll the dough away and toward your body in the middle, then transition to two hands and roll the dough back and forth as evenly as possible until the desired length is achieved.
+Note that during this rolling it's best to keep your fingertips and palms in contact with the bench at all times

 Be sure to keep your fingers and palms in contact with the bench as you roll back and forth.
 This helps create the consistent taper on each side of the tube.

-Shaping Baguettes: Video
+Shaping Baguettes Video